guilhermebkel/k8s-microservices-study/README.md

 Basically, after applying a change to a Deployment, it will initialize a new replica set and, after it is ready, the old one goes down automatically.

+# Service discovery and communication between pods
+In order to communicate pods, we can not just use the IP of pods, since it gets random values everytime it restarts.
+So in order to achieve it, we need to use a Kubernetes Service called **kube-dns** - this service has all key pairs with ip and label of current running pods.

 ## Useful commands
 ```sh
 minikube status # Show status of minikube